 Eduard Ranghiuc, the founder and editor of Football Rankings, is another detractor.
 He said that it would make sense for certain teams ranked toward the bottom of their league to lose on purpose in order to increase their chances of qualifying for the European Championship.
 By getting relegated, these teams would then get to play against weaker opponents from the lower league.

 To illustrate his point, Ranghiuc used a simulator to calculate Finland’s chances of qualifying under the new system.
-The simulator takes a wide range of data including possible fixtures, available players, and climatic conditions into account.
+The simulator takes a wide range of data including possible fixtures, available players, and climatic conditions IGNORE INTO account.

 Ranghiuc ran 20,000 simulations, 10,000 in both League C and D. He found from League C Finland had a 14 percent chance of qualification as opposed to a 30 percent chance from League D.